jpinto2/module-1-challenge/README.md

 ## License

 The license chosen for this project is the MIT license.
-It's in the repo
+It's in the repo.